-- 49. Many providers give named staff members the power to take decisions on disciplinary cases at a local level or to refer a case for full formal consideration.
+- 109. Many providers give named staff members the power to take decisions on disciplinary cases at a local level or to refer a case for full formal consideration.
 For example, a hall warden may be able to consider minor disciplinary issues arising in student accommodation.
 In this way, straightforward minor cases can be dealt with without the need for formal consideration.
 For example, the student might admit a minor offence, or the allegation might be found to have been made in error.
-Such an approach gives providers the flexibility to deal with cases in a prompt and proportionate way. - 50.
+Such an approach gives providers the flexibility to deal with cases in a prompt and proportionate way.
+However, it is not good practice to consider a disciplinary matter on an entirely informal basis without keeping any records. - 110.
 In all cases, the student must be told in writing at the beginning of the process about the allegations against them and how their behaviour is considered to have breached expected standards.
 The student should be given any available supporting evidence.
-The staff member conducting this initial consideration should not have been involved in making the allegation against the student.
-The student should have a proper opportunity to respond to the allegation and supporting evidence before a decision is made about whether they have committed the offence. - 51.
-It is good practice to tell the student that concerns have been raised about their
+The staff member carrying out this initial investigation should not have been involved in making the allegation against the student.
+The student should be given a reasonable opportunity to respond to the allegation and supporting evidence before a decision is made about whether they have committed the offence.
+If the provider brings additional or alternative charges against the student during the disciplinary process, it is important that the student is told about the new or amended allegations and offered the opportunity to respond. - 111.
+It is good practice to tell the student that concerns have been raised about their behaviour even if the provider decides to take no disciplinary action.

-- behaviour even if the provider decides to take no disciplinary action. - 52.
-Mediation or conciliation can be particularly helpful in resolving disputes involving students at an early stage, provided the students agree to try it.
-It will not be appropriate to resolve all disciplinary matters. - 53.
-A student who admits a minor offence should normally benefit from a lower penalty.
+- 112. Mediation or conciliation can be particularly helpful in resolving disputes involving students at an early stage, provided the students agree to try it.
+It will not be appropriate for the resolution of all disciplinary matters. - 113.
+Where a student admits to a minor offence, their admission should be taken into account when considering what penalty to apply.
 It is good practice to ensure that students are fully aware of the consequences of agreeing to a penalty at this stage.
-For example, the student should be told whether the offence will be recorded on their student record, and whether it will be taken into account in future disciplinary or fitness to practise proceedings. - 54.
+For example, the student should be told whether the offence will be recorded on their student record, and whether it will be taken into account in future disciplinary or fitness to practise proceedings. - 114.
 Following any preliminary investigation, the student should be given a written outcome setting out the decision reached.
-If the investigator has concluded that the student's behaviour was misconduct and/or has applied a penalty, the student should have a right to appeal against a decision reached or penalty set at this stage.
+If the investigator has concluded that the student's behaviour was misconduct, the student should have a right to appeal against a decision reached or any penalty set at this stage.
 Where local resolution is not appropriate or possible and a formal investigation is needed, the student should be told what will happen next.
 Providers should signpost students to sources of advice and support, for example from the students' union or the student advice centre.
 Where this stage is conducted at departmental level the provider should have a process for ensuring that cases are treated consistently across all departments.